 When you get in the car, logically you know that you have a chance of getting in a car accident, however small that chance is.
 What about when you get on a bicycle?
 Even if you are just going for a ride in your neighborhood, bicycles share the road with cars, and so there is a chance of getting into an accident.
+Bicycle accidents are not very common, but they are serious when they occur.

 Is a Cyclist Considered a Pedestrian?